Open source · CC BY 4.0

 10.5 Multi-Tenant Tenant isolation enforced, cross-tenant access blocked, 100% RLS coverage [ ] [ ] [ ]

-11 Theme Extension points untouched, no premature branding [ ] [ ] [ ]
+11 Theme Extension points untouched, site name sourced from token, no hardcoded brand [ ] [ ] [ ]

 12 Key Paths File structure matches contracted paths [ ] [ ] [ ]